Ravencentric/juicenet-cli/docs/cli-reference.md

     juicenet "path/to/files" --glob "*BDMV*/" "*UHD*/"
     ```

+7. Find and upload BDMV discs in current working directory automatically

+    !!! note
-7. Upload BDMV discs automatically (This may not be perfect, it simply finds BDMVs by looking for `BDMV/index.bdmv`)
+        This may not be perfect, it simply finds BDMVs by looking for `BDMV/index.bdmv`

     ``` bash
     juicenet "path/to/files" --bdmv
     ```
-    Can be paired with `--glob` to further filter what you want to upload
+    Can be paired with `--glob` to further filter what you want to upload.
+For example, if you only want to find BDMV discs in folders that have the word "BDMV" and "UHD" in them, you would run the following command

     ``` bash
     juicenet "path/to/files" --bdmv --glob "*BDMV*/" "*UHD*/"